Ashley McElhiney: Early life and playing career

 Born in Martin, Tennessee, to parents Danny and Sandra McElhiney, she attended Gleason School in Gleason, Tennessee.
 As a senior, she averaged 17.7 points and 4.0 assists a game.
-She was the all-time leading scorer at Gleason School with 2,073 points and all-time assists leader with 604.
+She was the all-time leading scorer at Gleason School with 2,073 points and all-time assists leader with 604, with her points record only being broken 27 years later, in 2026, by Drake Lehmkuhl.

 McElhiney was honored for her high school performance in 1999 as the Tennessee State 1A Miss Basketball.

 She attended Vanderbilt University in Nashville, Tennessee, from 1999 to 2003 and was awarded the Most Outstanding Defensive Player in 2001, 2002, and 2003 at the position of guard.
 During that same time period, she was named as Tennessee State Amateur Athlete of the Year for 2002.
 She was also named as her team's 2001 co-MVP, along with her friend and teammate Chantelle Anderson.

 In the 2003 WNBA draft, she was drafted as the third round selection of the Indiana Fever, but was released before playing any games.